bjss-data-academy/apache-spark-databricks/spark-sql.md

 We have three options:

-- __DROP TABLE__ remove the table if we know it is there
+- `DROP TABLE` remove the table if we know it is there
-- __CREATE OR REPLACE TABLE__ will delete all existing data in the table and replace it
+- `CREATE OR REPLACE TABLE` will delete all existing data in the table and replace it
-- __CREATE TABLE IF NOT EXISTS__ will take no action if the table already exists
+- `CREATE TABLE IF NOT EXISTS` will take no action if the table already exists

 Choose the one which fits your needs, based on keeping existing data or deleting it.

+> Take care deleting data in managed tables.
+You can't get it back.

 ## CTAS - Create Table As Select
 TODO TODO TODO